Executive Summary

 Market access intelligence highlights

-Kuwait — Biosimilars: MOH tender trastuzumab lot awards; dual public-private rheumatology coding splits inflating payer clawback risk; pharmacist substitution statute ambiguity on insulin glargine ASMP parity claims.
-BioNixus triangulates these signals against MOH Kuwait / Drug Registration & Control Administration dossier requirements (pharmacovigilance, labelling, biosimilar interchangeability where relevant, companion diagnostics, and compassionate access bridging).
+Kuwait — Biosimilars: MOH tender trastuzumab and anti-TNF lot awards; full public reimbursement of listed biosimilars; dual public–private rheumatology coding splits inflating payer clawback risk on switching; pharmacist substitution statute ambiguity on insulin glargine ASMP parity claims; clinician confidence and nocebo concerns in oncology maintenance settings; originator defence via device experience and patient-support documentation at private hospitals BioNixus triangulates these signals against MOH Kuwait / Drug Registration & Control Administration dossier requirements (pharmacovigilance, labelling, biosimilar interchangeability where relevant, companion diagnostics, and compassionate access bridging).

 Procurement and payer mechanics in Kuwait combine national reimbursement rules, hospital formulary decisions, and specialist advocacy dossiers.